922 KAR 6:010. Standards for community action agencies.

-1. Develop written fiscal and programmatic operation policies and manuals; and
+1. Develop written fiscal policies and a manual; and

-2. Review and update the policies and manuals at least annually.
+2. Review and update the policies and the manual at least annually.

 (b) Fiscal records shall be maintained in accordance with generally acceptable accounting procedures and practices and in conformity with 42 U.S.C.
 9916(a).

 (c) A current written financial report shall be presented to a board of directors: